 Most of 2012 was spent admitted at CHOP where my pattern of things not exactly going well continued.
 Following stem cell transplant I developed a double gram-negative infection and went into septic shock.
 I spent two weeks in ICU and was told I was very lucky to have survived.
 I then had over a month of radiation and finally got to come home the end of September.

 On September 24, 2012, my mom and I turned off Rt.
 81 to drive the last mile to our house.
 Even though it was very late and very cold outside, my road was lined with people welcoming me home.
-I have learned that the support of your family, friends and community makes all the difference.
+Having the the support of your family, friends and community truly makes all the difference.
 I continue to receive treatment at Golisano and CHOP.
 My cancer experience has not been easy but I am now back in school, determined to graduate and go on to college.

-UPDATE: I have been doing well and reached a few milestones and personal goals this past year.
-I was able graduate from high school and have one semester of college under my belt.
+UPDATE: I have been doing well and reached a few milestones/personal goals this past year.
+Recently I graduated from high school and now have one semester of college under my belt.
 I also passed my one year remission anniversary.
-I got my license and enjoy driving my 1998 Camaro.
-This allows me some independence I have not had the past couple of years.
+Having gotten my license, I enjoy driving my 1998 Camaro, which provides with me the independence I have not had the past couple of years.
 A personal goal I set when I was diagnosed was to someday skydive.
 That dream came true on August 23, 2013, when I jumped out of a plane (can’t wait to do it again!)
 I also took a long overdue family vacation and cruised to the Bahamas.
 Medically, I am doing well and am slowly gaining back strength, concentration and my immune system.
 Life is good!